-Travel tip – Bring plenty of warm clothes, even if it’s summer.
+Ireland Travel Tip – Bring plenty of warm clothes, even if it’s summer.
 It WILL rain, so plan accordingly.

 Having a car gave us the freedom to explore at our own pace.

 We reserved the vehicle with Car Rentals UK and picked it up at the Dublin Airport.
 We were given a roomy Volkswagen Diesel Passat that had great fuel mileage.
-I believe we only filled up the tank three times in two weeks.
+I believe we only filled up the tank three times during our two week Ireland road trip.

-- Country roads in Ireland can be quite narrow, so be mindful of the size of car you get.
+- Country roads can be quite narrow, so be mindful of the size of car you rent.

-- Street lights and signs are slightly different from North America and can be confusing, so it’s best to have someone navigate.
+- Street lights and signs are slightly different from North America and can be confusing.
+It’s best to have someone navigate.

 - Choose an automatic transmission over manual.
 Don’t be a hero.

 - Ireland drives on the left hand side of the road, so it can be confusing if you’re used to driving on the ‘right’ side of the road (pun intended).